drunner/drunner-simplesecrets/README.md

 It will overwrite the old encrypted file.

 ### Retrieving Secrets
-Retrieve using the ssdownload script as shown in the output of simplesecrets. ssdownload is available from [GitHub](https://raw.github.com/j842/scripts/master/ssdownload).
-It can be installed and used without this Docker container.
+Retrieve using the [ssdownload script](https://raw.github.com/j842/scripts/master/ssdownload) from GitHub as shown in the output of simplesecrets. ssdownload can be installed and used without this Docker container.

 Examples:
 ```